Linking Employees for Greater Interaction, Collaboration & Ideas

 The three towers are connected by seven-story, glass-walled links.
 Stretching 30-feet wide, the links provide conference areas and pedestrian walkways, fostering communication and interaction among employees.

-“The reaction that I’ve gotten from employees is that the building does exactly what we intended it to – it brings people together,” said Stephen Mahle, then president of Medronic’s Cardiac Rhythm Disease management division, to Architecture Minnesota magazine.
-“We were there less than a month and people were coming up to me and saying, ‘I’ve seen some of my colleagues more in the last two weeks than I have over the past two years.’”
+“The reaction that I've gotten from employees is that the building does exactly what we intended it to – it brings people together," said Stephen Mahle, then President of Medronic's Cardiac Rhythm Disease Management division, to Architecture Minnesota magazine.
+“We were there less than a month and people were coming up to me and saying, 'I've seen some of my colleagues more in the last two weeks than I have over the past two years.'"

-• an east-west orientation for the buildings,
+An east-west orientation for the buildings

-• higher than typical floor-to-ceiling heights and
+Higher than typical floor-to-ceiling heights

-• off-perimeter office spacing allowing for greater access to natural light.
+Off-perimeter office spacing allowing for greater access to natural light